sasbyrne/MaryLou/README.md

-# MaryLou
+# MaryLou & Sean
-Sean is here too
+are helping me with my presentation